How does the QuickBooks Online integration work?

 FAQs about Eddy's QuickBooks Online integration

-Q: How do I connect my QuickBooks Online account to Eddy’s payroll system?
+How to connect your QuickBooks Online account

 To connect QuickBooks Online, go to Admin settings and select the Payroll tab.
 On the side menu you'll see a link for Accounting integration.
 Click this link to view the available integrations (for now QuickBooks Online is the only option).
 On the QuickBooks Online card click the View button to get started.